 - Removing Bottlenecks: By identifying pain points, Prescriptive Analytics can also help solve issues in the organizational pipeline that were preventing corporate growth.
 Along with that, these analytics models work in conjunction with a decision support system that simulates “what if” scenarios and makes real-time adjustments.

 Perspective Analytics is a process that can provide valuable contributions to various business ecosystems.
 Due to this property, it can be applied to a number of different business markets.
-The real-world applications of Prescriptive Analytics are as follows:
+The real-world applications are as follows:

 1) Banking, Financial Services and Insurance (BFSI)